janakhpon/Manager-react/README.md

 # ManagerClient
-  Manager-React is a task management application written in React with the Help of Graphql Server on Backend.
+  ManagerClient is a task management application written in React with the Help of Graphql Server on Backend.
 Notice that CRUD options are available to admin only.
 Please Check the `RELEASE_STATUS` before you clone.
 Here is a deployed link [DeploymentLink](https://todogql-react.now.sh)

 ## Included Features